evenifyouforget/forumlib/README.md

 py .\forumlib\html_to_markdown.py .\samples\html_to_markdown\in.html .\samples\html_to_markdown\out.md
 ```

+## Support

+100% of basic features are working.

+I can't make guarantees if you're trying to be fancy:

+* Markdown only supports a very limited subset of HTML, and definitely no styling
+* The forum doesn't support many of the more fancy HTML tags, or blocks them, likewise with some styles
+* The library itself will choke on the most complicated CSS usage

+That said, the example is like 90% correct, in theory, not that the forum or Discord actually support all these elements and styles.

 ## AI code disclaimer

 I figured this was another fine time to test the capabilities of AI coding assistants, so I did quite a bit of vibe coding.
+In the end, the AI was a little disappointing, though it wasn't useless either.

+Mostly AI:

+* `css_layout_tools.py`
+* `html_to_bbcode.py`
+* `html_to_markdown.py`
+* All of the HTML examples